Cricut Tips for beginners

 If you have old Cricut machines and have upgraded to new machines, you can link the cartridges that you had purchased.
 I don’t recommend you purchase old cartridges for this purpose, as, I am told that this is being phased out.

 You can connect multiple compatible Cricut cutting machines to your Cricut Design Space account.
-When making a project, you will just choose your machine from the drop-down menu on the make it page.
+When making a project, you will just choose your machine from the drop-down menu on the Make It page.

 Tool organization